reewardius/Shodan/README.md

 # Note

-In each of the files add a different API key.
+Add your API key to each of the files.

 api = shodan.Shodan("API_KEY")